gregr/ina/nscheme/README.md

       budget is exhausted, then transfers control back to the invoking context
   - Nonvirtual threads do not involve transfers of control and are not first-class values

-- Dynamically-scoped parameters can be implemented using a control-context-local (i.e., virtual-thread-local) register:
+- Dynamically-scoped parameters can be implemented by storing a control-context-local scope value:
-  - `(control-context-register) (set-control-context-register! new-register-value)`
+  - `(mvector-ref (current-control-context-register) 0)` to retrieve the current scope, and `(mvector-set! (current-control-context-register) 0 new-scope)` to set a new scope.
-  - The register value can adhere to this grammar:
+  - The scope can adhere to this grammar:
     ```
     SCOPE ::= (cons (cons KEY VALUE) SCOPE) ; a binding followed by more bindings
             | (mvector SCOPE)               ; a reassignable link to more bindings